DIGEST - FIRST PART:

 which is of special interest in this paper,

-is that of the identification of the individual with the community as
+is that of the identification of the individual with the community as a fact,

 and that of God with his people as a demand.